mrueda/ScrippsCall/README.md

 - **sample**

     The path (relative path is fine) to the directory where the fastq files for the sample are.
+See directory `examples` for more information.

 **Examples:**